thecloudgarage/anh-excalidraw-okta/README.md

 ## PRE-REQUISITES

-* You have a Tanzu Application Services environment running
+* You have a Tanzu Application Services environment running with access to public docker hub registry.
 * You have an Org, Space and User defined to deploy applications
 * You have cf CLI v7 installed on your machine as a developer of these applications
 * You are logged into your Org/Space via cf-cli